JonnoB/enhance_ocod/README.md

 ## Pre-trained NER model

-The fine-tuned modernBERT model is available from huggingface [https://huggingface.co/Jonnob/OCOD_NER].
-The model can be run directly on address strings using huggingface 'pipeline' functionality, see the (model card)[https://huggingface.co/Jonnob/OCOD_NER] for details.
+The fine-tuned modernBERT model is available to [download](https://huggingface.co/Jonnob/OCOD_NER) from huggingface.
+The model can be run directly on address strings using huggingface 'pipeline' functionality, see the [model card](https://huggingface.co/Jonnob/OCOD_NER) for details.

 ## Contributing
 Contributions and suggestions are welcome!
 Please open issues or pull requests.